 2. EVALUATE YOUR OWN SITUATION AND REQUIREMENTS

 It is important to note that there is no one right product for everyone!
 Each and every person’s situation will differ and it is important to thus evaluate your own situation and risks in order to find the most suitable solution for yourself.
+We revisit our situation, requirements and the available products annually to ensure that our personal health and travel insurance requirements are being met.
 These are some things which we think should be taken into consideration.

 General travel considerations: